 What is dog panting?

 Dog panting is when your dog takes lots of short breaths very quickly.
 This type of breathing helps water evaporate from your dog’s tongue, mouth and upper respiratory tract.
 As more and more water evaporates, your dog’s body temperature is able to regulate.
+Air movement also helps with exchange of heat.

 Healthy Pets explain that “The normal (non-panting) breathing rate for dogs is 30 to 40 inhalations and exhalations per minute, but a panting dog can take 10 times that many breaths per minute (300 to 400).
 You would think panting uses up a lot of energy, but it actually doesn't require much effort thanks to the natural elasticity of the lungs and airways.”